sneat-team/mockingo/README.md

     return a + b
   }

+  const expectedResult = "A1B1A2B2A3B3"

   const numberOfCalls = 3

-  // Call to function we test
-  result := MyFunc("A", "B", numberOfCalls)

-  if expected := "A1B1A2B2A3B3" result != expected {
+  // Call to function we test and assert it result if result := MyFunc("A", "B", numberOfCalls); result != expectedResult {
-    t.Errorf("Expected %v got %v", expected, result)
-  }
+    t.Errorf("Expected result is '%v', actual result is '%v'", expectedResult, result) }

   mockedSomeFunc.AssertCalledAtLeastOnce(true) // True means is fatal if condition is not met